How to Identify Silverplate Marks

-Found old silver and want to know if it matters?
+Found old silverplate and want to know what the marks mean?

-Upload photos.
-We identify the object, check real sales, and show the right appraisal path.
+Upload photos of the underside, marks, wear, and full object.
+We identify the category and show the right appraisal path.

 Use the free screenerStart an appraisalStart with one clear answer

 Recent silverplate records show mixed plate lots, Old Sheffield plate, branded silverplate, and decorative objects selling differently.
 Mark, object type, and condition matter most.
+A worn tray, a complete tea set, a pair of Old Sheffield candlesticks, and a branded decorative plaque should not be valued from one generic silverplate price.

 Quick identification checklist